lokesh-coder/lesyjs/README.md

 - **Lot more**&#8192;&#8192;&#8192;&#8192;&#8192; - _Features, sub-commands, boilerplate generator..._
   <br/> <br/>

-### Installation
+# Installation and setup

+Lesy can be installed from Lesy CLI or manually.

+- ## Set it up from CLI
   Scaffold new project directly using npx command

 ```shell
 > npx lesy new my-cli